ahurta92/EET110-Signals/README.md

 # Final Assignment

 Sine waves form the foundations of many concepts in physics and signal processing.
-Today we are going to use CPP to generate sinwaves.
+Today we are going to use CPP to generate sine waves.

 [Sine Waves](https://en.wikipedia.org/wiki/Sine_wave)